MiquelMarinoEspinosa/trivia-php-refactor-kata/README.md

     - Cover the return results for `wasCorrectlyAnswered` and `wrongAnswer`
         - implicitly should cover the `didPlayerWin`
     - Think why `$this->places[$this->currentPlayer] > 10` instead of `$this->places[$this->currentPlayer] > 11` is not covered
-        - Even though the risk can be taken on not covere it since the rest of value ranges are covered
+        - Even though the risk can be taken on not covered it since the rest of value ranges are covered
     - Try [mutation testing](https://infection.github.io/)
 - Cover the return results for `wasCorrectlyAnswered` and `wrongAnswer`
     - Apply breaking changes to `wasCorrectlyAnswered`, `wrongAnswer` and `didPlayerWin`